-- The H-Strap is required to prevent the client's feet from falling rearward and off the footplates.
+- The H-Strap is required to prevent the client's feet from falling rearward and off the footplates while the chair is in tilt.
 Feet falling rearward can become trapped against the frame, trapped behind the foot supports, or make contact with the casters, which can lead to injuries of the lower extremities. - The H-Strap is required because the client has flexion contractures and cannot keep his / her / their feet on the foot supports without a calf strap, which can lead to injury of the lower extremities.